kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 ### Version Skew Strategy

-If a kubectl version that has the new `logs nodes` option is used against a node that is using a kubelet that does not have the extended `/var/log` endpoint viewer, the result should be "feature not supported".
+If a kubectl version that has the new `node-logs` option is used against a node that is using a kubelet that does not have the extended `/var/log` endpoint viewer, the result should be "feature not supported".